Page contents

 The Leon of Bavarians is not to be missed for those who love sculpture.
 This exceptional piece of art, dating from 1840-1841, is tucked into the rocks between the church of Agios Panton and the cemetery of Napflio.

-The sculpture was created by the German artist Christian Ziegel, the very first sculpture professor in Athens.
+The German artist Christian Ziegel, the first sculpture professor in Athens, created the sculpture.

 The Palm Promenade

 The Palm Promenade in Nafplio is a charming seaside walkway lined with beautiful palm trees.
-The port is not only lined with palm trees but also many delicious cafes, restaurants, and fish taverns.
+The port is lined with palm trees and many delicious cafes, restaurants, and fish taverns.
 It’s the perfect spot for a romantic, picturesque dinner and a stroll along the water.
 A bonus is that, in the evenings, the Bourtzi Castle is lit up, and you will have the perfect view of it from most tables along the promenade.

-We sat here after our long hike up and down the fortress and enjoyed the outdoor seating with views of the sea.
+After our long hike up and down the fortress, we sat here and enjoyed the outdoor seating with sea views.

 Best Beaches In Nafplio